gsmalik030/covid19-worldometer/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to all my Microverse partners.
+I would like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>